 Deforestation, Unregulated Construction and Slope Modification

-Extensive constructions of resorts, homestays and other infrastructures on steep gradients, without following proper geotechnical assessments or adhering to Municipality building rules along with deforestation, has aggravated the landslides and other vulnerabilities in Wayanad and Munnar Bhaduri, A. (2024, August 2).
+Extensive constructions of resorts, homestays and other infrastructures on steep gradients, without following proper geotechnical assessments or not adhering to Municipality building rules along with deforestation, has aggravated the landslides and other vulnerabilities in Wayanad and Munnar Bhaduri, A. (2024, August 2).
 Deforestation for accommodating new projects, resorts and parking area has weakened hill slopes and increased surface runoff resulting in dangerous landslides and other hazards.

 Road Expansion, Drainage Disruption and Waste Management Issues